camlab-ethz/GEMS/README.md

 ```

 ## Provided Versions of GEMS
-We provide GEMS models that have been trained on PDBbind CleanSplit using different levels incorporating language model embeddings: The models are provided:
+We provide GEMS models that have been trained on PDBbind CleanSplit using different levels of incorporating language model embeddings:

 * **No embeddings included** - `model/GATE18e_00AEPL_d0100`
 * **ChemBERTa-77M only** - `model/GATE18d_00AEPL_d0100`